wp-plugins/wp-ajaxify-comments/readme.txt

 = 0.11.0 =
 * Added localization for hu-HU (thanks to Patrik Bagi)
-* Added option to customize the popup overlay's width
+* Added option to customize the overlay's width
-* Added option to customize the popup overlay's padding
+* Added option to customize the overlay's padding

 = 0.10.0 =
 * Added localization for he-LI (thanks to Siman-Tov Yechiel (<a href="http://www.wpstore.co.il" target="_blank">www.wpstore.co.il</a>))